 - Total Investment: The Total amount invested in the mutual fund.

-- Total Withdrawal: Total amount that you would have withdrawn during the SWP period.
+- Total Withdrawal: The amount you would have withdrawn during the SWP period.

-- Final Value: Final value of your investment after subtracting the total withdrawal amount.
+- Final Value: The Final value of your investment after subtracting the total withdrawal amount

 Difference between SIP and SWP?